YosefLab/mrvi/README.md

 Multi-resolution Variational Inference.

-[!WARNING]
-This is a soft launch of the new `mrvi` package.
-We are working on docs and tutorials.
+🚧 :warning: This is a soft launch of the new `mrvi` package.
+We are working on docs and tutorials. :warning: 🚧

 ## Getting started